How American Public University Officials Conspired to Beat the First Amendment & Got Away With It

 The District Court denied Defendant FAU’s motion for directed verdict, rejecting both of FAU’s patently frivolous arguments, and most significantly, ruled that Professor Tracy had presented sufficient evidence that a reasonable jury could find that Tracy was fired in retaliation for his protected speech.

 The Court also notably ruled that Tracy’s online speech, including on his personal blog about government conspiracies was constitutionally protected speech.
-The transcript of FAU’s motion for directed verdict and Court’s ruling is still pending, but will be posted here following its eventual release.

 Stay tuned for additional updates about the case.
 You can also learn more via the Florida Civil Rights Coalition.